Newhaven: Layout

 The main part of the town is located on the west side of the river, there is also a residential area at Denton and Mount Pleasant on the slopes of the Downs to the east.
 Industrial areas lay on the east side of the river as do all three of the railway stations which serve Newhaven; Newhaven Town, Newhaven Harbour and the now redundant Newhaven Marine.
-Recent housing development has taken place at the West Quay, Harbour Heights and August Fields.
+Recent housing development has taken place at the West Quay, Harbour Heights, August Fields and the old Parker Pen site (Safford Park).

 Governance

 Newhaven Town Council was formed in 1974.
-There are 18 councillors representing three wards: Denton ward (five councillors); Meeching (seven); and Valley (six).
+There are 18 councillors representing four wards: Denton ward (five councillors); South ward (eight); North ward (three) and Central ward (two).

+The town comprises two wards of Lewes District (part of the county of East Sussex.)
+Newhaven North ward returns 2 district councillors to Lewes District Council, and Newhaven South ward returns 3 district councillors.
+The 4 May 2023 local elections returned 5 Liberal Democrat councillors for the 5 seats.

 The parliamentary constituency for Newhaven is Lewes.
-The Liberal Democrat Norman Baker served as the constituency member of parliament from 1997 until 2015, when Conservative Maria Caulfield was elected.
+From 1974 to 1997 Tim Rathbone (known as Tim Rathbone) served as the constituency member of parliament, for the Conservatives.
+The Liberal Democrat Norman Baker was elected member of parliament in 1997 and served until 2015, when Conservative Maria Caulfield was elected.
+Since July 2024, Liberal Democrat James MacCleary is the MP, who lives with his family in Newhaven.

 Demography

-Newhaven population (12,232 persons) are 59% of working age; 22% are 15 and under; and 19% retirement age.
+Newhaven's population (12,232 persons) are 59% of working age; 22% are 15 and under; and 19% retirement age.
 There are over 360 businesses in the town.